Conference

 Municipalities

-Normally, two 40 minutes periods separated by an intermission plus an half an hour at the end for a question period is enough.
+Normally, two 40-minute periods separated by an intermission plus 30 minutes at the end for the question period are sufficient.

-I can supply and take care of all the technical details or if not, I need a sound system adapted to the hall with a wireless head microphone as well as a 2000 Lumens projector that I will connect to my Laptop computer.
+I can take care of the all technical details otherwise, I need a sound system adapted to room size with ideally a wireless headset and a projector of 2000 Lumens that I will connect to my laptop.

 Leave a Reply